arashnm80/arashnm80.github.io/handbook/shot.md

 title: Shot
 ---

-> No matter of size, take 100% of the shots.
+> No matter of probabilities, I'm gonna take 100% of the shots.